News & Events

 It was watching The Fresh Prince of Bel Air that made 90s LA such a shock.
 I knew there’d be racism.
 “Are you still going?
-That city’s on fire!” my mum nagged, watching BBC News.
+That city’s on fire!” my mum warned, watching TV news of the unrest around the Rodney King beating).
 But with Will, Uncle Phil, Ashley et al all having such a good time, I thought I’d be fine.

 But – although growing up in Black-Conscious, Boho Notting Hill gave me tools against UK racism – nothing had prepared me for the full trauma and shock of how America does race.

 I thought I was going to film school.
 It turned out to be race school too.

 I was there between 1992 and 1997, arriving into the tense aftermath of the ‘92 Los Angeles uprisings against police brutality, departing amidst the febrile heat of the trial of superstar athlete and actor OJ Simpson.

 Now, another 30 years on, as we’re again engulfed in racial convulsions after the murder of George Floyd, Will Smith is re-imagining his sitcom as a drama.
 The remake, according to the Hollywood Reporter, “will dive deeper into the inherent conflicts, emotions and biases of what it means to be a Black man in America today.”